minefled/hypixelEventWebsocket/README.md

 Websocket Server broadcasting simple hypixel events e.g. death/kill/win/loss in a gamemode or on the network (for a specific player)

+This only sends Events once a game ended!

 ## Installation

 Run ```npm i ws``` and ```npm i node-fetch``` to install the required packages.